 People knew what was what and which was which.
 Men joined SPEBSQSA.
-Women joined Sweet Adelines International or Harmony, Inc. Kids waited until they were at least 16 to join any of them.
+Women joined Sweet Adelines International or Harmony, Inc. Kids waited until they were at least 16 years old to join any of them.
 Harmony social lives crossed over somewhat, but they were pretty clearly different worlds, and relatively few people lived in both.
-All of which reflected mid-century middle class North American culture as a whole -- and bears little resemblance to contemporary life.
+All of this reflected mid-century middle-class North American culture as a whole -- and bears little resemblance to contemporary life.

 From the social club era through becoming premier music education and performance organizations, the common thread in the barbershop world has always been making a difference in people’s lives.
 Week by week, we experience joy making music together in thousands of chapter meetings, chorus rehearsals, quartet gigs, shows and contests.
 One can walk into any barbershop group in the world and be greeted with that same attitude of “forget today, let’s sing tonight!”
 That continuity of experience, that shared pursuit of unifying harmony, characterizes our entire organization and gives us purpose.

 The Barbershop Harmony Society believes that what we offer – the experience of singing together in harmony – is meaningful to all people, and should therefore be accessible to people in all combinations.
 In part, this reflects societal expectations that few activities are gender-separated these days.
-Parents expect equal access for all students.
+Parents expect equal access for all students in school, in sports, in opportunities .
 Busy households of working people have a limited number of nights to devote to barbershop, and place higher emphasis on activities that serve everyone.